HttoHu/cpp-json-lite/README.md

 # cpp-json-lite
-A simple json parser on C++ supports UTF8
+A simple json parser on C++

+supports UTF-8 encoding

 ## C++ Standard
 C++ 11 or later is required.